TwicPics/components/src/_documentation/common/_criticalImages.md

 #### Resolution switching

-Following examples illustrate how to serve different resolutions of the same image accordingly to `breakpoints` and `maxDPR` defined in [Setup Options](#setup-options).
+The following examples illustrate how to serve different resolutions of the same image according to `breakpoints` and `maxDPR` defined in [Setup Options](#setup-options).

 ```html
 <!-- Populate srcset and fallback with a list of squared variants -->